justmedude/OpnsenseToGandi/README.md

 purposes, you can modify it, or else import it into your own module and call the main in a similar manner as the example show in there.

+If you want to call `updater.py` directly, you just need to modify `config.py` for your own needs.

 Both the `Gandi.py` and `Opnsense.py` modules are fairly standalone, which could allow you to embrace/extend for other projects.